 You can either return the same trail or complete the loop (adds an extra 1/2 mile) by climbing the stairs across Big Crabtree Creek and continuing up and along the creek for the 1.7-mile hike back to the parking area.
 The first part just after the waterfall is the steepest.
 When you get closer to the campground, spur trails will head off to the right into the campground - follow signs for Loop B and amphitheatre to get you back to your car.

-There is a large picnic area a bit south on the Parkway.
+There is a large picnic area (closed in 2014) a bit south on the Parkway.
 Crabtree Falls marks the last stretch of the Parkway through the Blue Ridge Mountains before it turns westward into the Blacks, Craggies, Pisgahs and Balsams.
 In the early summer, the Meadows is a showplace of wildflowers, including the hawthorne, beard tongue, mountain laurel, and gentian.

-The camping area features 71 tent and 22 RV sites with sanitary dump stations, ranger programs and access to hiking trails.
+The camping area (closed in 2014) features 71 tent and 22 RV sites with sanitary dump stations, ranger programs and access to hiking trails.
 Each loop has a common comfort station with running water.
 It is usually open approximately May through October.
 Parkway campgrounds have sites that will accommodate trailers up to 30 feet in length.
 No water or electrical hookups are available to individual sites.

 Other waterfalls nearby are Linville Falls, Roaring Fork Falls and Setrock Creek Falls.

 Download the PDF of the Crabtree Falls hiking map provided by the National Park Service.